Waka Flocka Flame: Personal life

+On January 1, 2025, Malphurs posted a photo of himself with facial injuries stating that he had been attacked by 10 men.
+He then posted the following day that the previous post was fake news, criticizing the media for believing his claims.

+Politics

 In April 2015, Malphurs announced that he was running for president, despite the fact he was below the constitutionally required age of 35, as he was only 30 by the time of the 2016 United States presidential election.
 His platform included legalizing marijuana, raising the minimum hourly wage to $15, and creating better trade opportunities for school students.
 His other proposals included banning dogs from restaurants and making it illegal for people with shoe sizes above 13 to walk on the street.
 He also seemed to be dismissive of Congress, and had an anti-war stance.
 Former professional wrestler Ric Flair was his running mate.